heythisischris/heythisischris/README.md

 ### Hey there 👋
-My name is Christopher Aitken, and I'm a senior software developer based in [🌴Lake Worth Beach, FL](https://en.wikipedia.org/wiki/Lake_Worth_Beach,_Florida).
+My name is Christopher Aitken, and I'm a 28 year old senior software developer based in [New Orleans, LA](https://en.wikipedia.org/wiki/New_Orleans).

-I particularly enjoy developing serverless apps on ☁️AWS using ⚛️React, 📦Node.js, 🐘PostgreSQL w/ 📐pgVector & 🧠OpenAI / Anthropic
+I particularly enjoy developing serverless apps on AWS using ⚛️React, 📦Node.js, 🐘PostgreSQL.
+I also build custom AI integrations using OpenAI GPT-4, Anthropic Claude 2.1, and 📐pgVector.

 If you're interested in learning more, visit my portfolio website at [heythisischris.com](https://heythisischris.com), or shoot me an email via [c@htic.io](mailto:c@htic.io).